dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```AS```
 - [ ] ```students```

-Question 09: Drag and drop from the options below to remove the column "temp" from the table "students".
+Question 09: Drag and drop from the options below to remove the column `temp` from the table `students`.

 ```sql
 _____ TABLE students